About the project

 - Provide docking access at Richmond Landing from the Ottawa River.

 - Improve habitat.

 Phase 1 of the project, which was completed in 2018, included the installation of a new dock providing universal public access, while creating better connectivity with the Royal Canadian Navy Monument.

 Phase 2 of the project, which was completed in 2020, provided further enhancements to the area.
 Work included the following:

 - the removal of existing concrete stairs, landings and retaining walls

-- the creation of a universally accessible pathway system from the Portage–Wellington intersection, along with a multi-level terraced garden with scenic views over Richmond Landing and the Ottawa River
+- the creation of a universally accessible pathway system from the Portage–Wellington intersection, along with seating areas and lookouts with scenic views over Richmond Landing and the Ottawa River

 - the installation of new lighting fixtures

 - the planting of thousands of trees and shrubs, helping to beautify and create habitat in the park